Canon T5i vs Olympus E-5

 Studio photographers will appreciate that the Olympus E-5 (unlike the T5i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T5i and the E-5 have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the E-5 have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the E-5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T5i and E-5 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Olympus E-5 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T5i and the Olympus E-5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.